Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Linearized boundary equations.

-In this section, we will prove the existence of $C^{\infty}$ solutions to the modified linearized problem \eqref{wPhiH} for arbitrarily prescribed smooth target data in $T(\w \cT^H)$, in the localized setting of \S 2.4.
-A key tool in the proof is the derivation of equations for the Dirichlet or Sommerfeld boundary data of certain parts of $h_{\a\b}|_{\cC}$ not already determined by the Dirichlet target data $(h_A, \eta_h)$.
+In this section, we derive equations for the parts of the boundary data $h_{\a\b}|_{\cC}$ not already determined by the shifted target data $(h_A, \eta_h)$.
 These undetermined components are $f$, i.e.~$fA$, and $h(\nu, \cdot)$ of $h$ at $\cC$.
-Following this, we then prove the same existence result for the linearization with Dirichlet boundary data, i.e.~for the map $D\Phi^H$ in \eqref{DF2}.
-Global versions of the results here are proved in \S 5.
+These equations play a crucial role in the subsequent analysis of energy estimates and existence of linearized solutions.